Part 1: Some Popular Bars in Madrid

 Click here for our review of one of Madrid's famous flamenco shows

-To avoid embarrassment, remember when looking for the bathroom, that 'm' is for 'mujeres' which is 'women'!
-NOT 'men'.
+To avoid embarrassment, remember when looking for the bathroom, that 'm' is for 'mujeres' which is 'women' not 'men'.
 Men will either be 'caballeros' or 'hombres'.

 What To Wear To When You Go Out At Night